You have all these tactics to improve your site traffic and reach. You can obsess about them trying to squeeze every bit of performance.

 - Attracting a broad, general audience with no defined types

 - Attracting a smaller but refined audience through targeting

-Pair the call-to-action to this buyer’s intent and you’ll typically increase click through rates.
+Pair the call-to-action with this buyer’s intent and you’ll typically increase click-through rates.

 7. Improve the UX

 Improve the user experience and you’ll improve site dwell time.
 Improve the dwell time and you’ll keep visitors on the page long enough that they’ll discover the CTA.
 Hook and convince with a strong CTA and you’ll have increased the affiliate link clicks.

 - Break up blocks of text (1-2 sentences)